Table of Contents

 Unix, because it refers to the alias both as

-and as A
+a and as A:

 However, this same statement is permitted on Windows.
 To avoid problems caused by such differences, it is best to adopt a consistent convention, such as always creating and referring to databases and tables using lowercase names.
 This convention is recommended for maximum portability and ease of use.